Skip to main content

 QWEN IMAGE EDIT 2511, Z-IMAGE, SEEDVR2 (4K)

-Base Image Pipeline (Qwen Image Edit 2511, Z-Image, SeedVR2 (4K))
+Base Image Pipeline (Qwen Image Edit 2511, Z-Image, SeedVR2 (4K)) - April 2026 video

-Date: 20th January 2026.
+Date Workflow 1: 20th January 2026.

 This base image pipeline is good for character creation, camera angles for Lora training, realism, fixing plastic faces, fixing issues in shots, moving round shots, shot development from an idea to First Frame and Last Frame.